Kebasoh/Neighbourhood/README.md

 ##  Project Description

-- Our website basically works in
+- Our website basically need a new neighbour to upload his/her neighbourhood and the population of his neigbourhood.

 ## BDD